-I started making this Classic Banana Bread when I was 13 years old, and it has been a family favourite ever since.
+I started making this Old Fashioned Banana Bread when I was 13 years old, and it has been a family favourite ever since.
 Everybody needs a good banana bread recipe in their repertoire…for all of those bananas that we throw in the freezer!

 The recipe was originally from my Aunty Mary straight from New Zealand and handed down through the generations.
-I admittedly tweaked it a bit to reduce the sugar and fat (the original recipe called for 1/2 cup butter and 3/4 cup of sugar for the record), but I think it tastes just as good.
+I admittedly tweaked it a bit to reduce the sugar and fat (the original recipe called for more sugar and butter), but I think it tastes just as good.
+One important thing to note here is that you don’t want to skip any steps!
+Heating the milk before adding the baking soda is crucial.

-This classic banana bread is a staple recipe in our household!
+This old fashioned banana bread is a staple recipe in our household!
 So great as an afternoon snack, for busy mornings, or a dessert after dinner.

 - 1 teaspoon vanilla extract